 Magnesium is found in spinach or other dark leafy greens.
-One of the symptoms of magnesium deficiency is anxiety.
+As a result, one of the symptoms of magnesium deficiency is anxiety.
 Eat your dark leafy greens, skip the anxiety!

 WAYS TO GET MORE DARK LEAFY GREENS INTO YOUR DIET:

-- Add leafy greens to a smoothie.
+- Put leafy greens in a smoothie.
 This is good for anyone who doesn’t “like” greens – you won’t even notice them in a smoothie.

 - Add to a pasta sauce.
 Leafy greens shrink really well when cooked.
-Add a couple handfuls to a tomato based spaghetti sauce and stir until the spinach wilts.
+Add a couple of handfuls to a tomato-based spaghetti sauce and stir until the spinach wilts.